venkatraj/js-notes/Part 1/10. Error handling/8.1 Error handling, _try..catch_/Error handling, _try..catch_.md

 JS throws an error object to catch block which has following properties.
 `name` name of the error such as TypeError, ReferenceError, SyntaxError and so on.
 `message` error message
-`stack` backtrace of what error happend and on which line, etc
+`stack` backtrace of what error happened and on which line, etc

 ```js
 try {